 development, summer camp programming, and youth mentoring.

 The Stollery is western Canada's referral centre for pediatric cardiac surgery and national leader in organ transplantation, and cares for children from northern and central Alberta, as well as parts of Manitoba, Saskatchewan, British Columbia, the Northwest Territories, Yukon and Nunavut.
-They also run the Kidsafe Connection program, addressing the leading cause of death and

 Stop A Bully aims to enhance social wellness among youth by providing a free, anonymous, online reporting tool to empower any student across Canada to stand up to bullies.
 Kids can anonymously report bullying incidents and upload related files which are then sent directly to school principals.